Spice to Chew Away Your Ailments

 When the fruit was in season uncle Wen would chomp away berry after berry throughout the day.
 Winged Prickly Ash or Jaiur or Szechuan pepper has many names.
 Toothache tree, yellow tree, Chuan Jiao, and even Heracles' club are some other names.

 How People Eat Winged Prickly Ash or Szechuan Peppercorns

 The berries, whether raw, ripe or dried, are the most consumed.
 Some people in Meghalaya – my wife too - keep a bunch of green berries (when in season) on the dining table.
 They pop a berry or two along with their meals.
 This adds to a meal's flavour, they say.

 Now not everybody would cherish Jaiur at first chew.
 The taste is a bitter-sour, mildly pungent blend that tingles.
 It leaves the mouth numb - tongue and lips and all - for a good while afterwards.

-The taste is indescribable, unlike any encountered.
+The taste is indescribable, unlike any other taste experienced.
 It's definitely not everyone's idea of a favourite aftertaste.
-But once you get the experience it will stick on you.
+But once you get the experience it will stick with you.
 Khasi folk of Meghalaya swear by Jaiur's flavour enhancing prowess.
 It can flavour everything: rice, meat, fish and vegetables.